carere/solux/README.md

 Solux is built specifically for SolidJS's reactive system from the ground up.
 It provides:

-- **Familiar Redux patterns** - If you know Redux, you already know 80% of Solux
+- **Familiar Redux patterns** - If you know Redux Toolkit, you already know 95% of Solux
 - **Fine-grained reactivity** - Only the components that need to update will update
 - **Full TypeScript support** - Complete type inference for events, handlers, and state
 - **Redux DevTools integration** - Time-travel debugging and state inspection